spatie/icalendar-generator/README.md

     ->endsAt(new DateTime('6 march 2019 16:00'));
 ```

-Want to create an event quickly with start and end date?
+Want to create an event quickly with a start and end date?

 ``` php
 Event::create('Laracon Online')